huyptruong/tableau-vcs-example/README.md

 git add merge_conflict_practice.twb merge_conflict_practice.txt
 git commit -m "alice likes bob's version since bob's already figured out how to format the KPIs"
 ```
+# Final Thoughts

+In this tutorial, we explored techniques for performing version control with Tableau workbooks.
+I’d like to share additional thoughts in a Q&A format as I personally had these questions when I started this project.

+**Q: Why does this workflow look so complex?**

+A: It looks complex primarily because that's how Git works.
+In this tutorial, “doing version control with Tableau” simply means converting your Tableau workbooks (and Prep flows) into text files so that analysts can view any changes.
+Essentially, all you need to do is run the *git_tab.sh* script.
+Git then allows you to track changes to those text files and back up your work on a server like GitHub or GitLab.
+Fundamentally, not much has changed: you still need to talk to stakeholders, think about an appropriate design, and most importantly, use your mouse to create the dashboard.

+**Q: So it sounds like I’m learning Git for version control and then apply it to Tableau.
+Is it really necessary to adapt my workflow this way?**

+A: Yes, because it benefits everyone:

+<u>How It Benefits the Company</u>: Nowadays, I think it’s in every company’s best interest to have an analytics team [1].
+Such a team needs flexibility to address ever-changing business requirements.
+Depending on a single person who’s highly proficient in Tableau—while all the work is stored on their laptop—is risky.
+(What happens if that person gets sick or goes on vacation?)
+It’s better to have work backed up somewhere, well documented, and accessible to a secondary person who knows what’s going on.

+Git’s decentralized model makes onboarding a new team member straightforward: just ask them to run `git clone` and they have all the existing work ready for inspection and collaboration.
+No more passing around workbooks [2]!

+Since Git is optimized for collaboration, code documentation, and learning (through features like wikis), you can also document complex features and charts—preventing knowledge loss.
+Furthermore, from a strategic standpoint, being able to version-control Tableau artifacts means treating them as digital assets that can be mined later for intelligence, offering a competitive edge.
+Because Tableau workbooks and Prep flows can be extracted into XML files, they could even be fed into a chatbot powered by a Large Language Model (LLM).
+For instance, I often encounter questions like, “Is the formula that team X uses for this metric the same as the one team Y uses?”
+Having a chatbot to answer that would be incredibly helpful.

+[1] Analytics doesn’t necessary mean to do kick-ass predictive modeling.
+For many departments, it can simply mean compiling data to generate a comprehensive figure, e.g. sales or profits, for last month and presenting it in a digestible format.
+Trying to inform our leadership of what has happened is still a big part of an analyst' job.

+[2] Here, I’m not arguing whether this can be done via editing a published workbook on Tableau Cloud or Tableau Server.
+That would be an interesting discussion for a future article.

+<u>How it benefits the individual</u>: I've seen a common career progression for data analysts is moving into data engineering or analytics engineering.
+This path requires not just knowledge of SQL or Python but also the ability to write code collaboratively and communicate with more technically inclined colleagues (e.g., senior data engineers).
+The MIT online course, The Missing Semester of Your CS Education (https://missing.csail.mit.edu/), highlights that version control with Git is one of the “missing” skills crucial for a successful engineering role.
+So, adopting Git early in your analyst career will pay off in the long run.
+Although Tableau’s user-friendly, drag-and-drop approach is fantastic for analysts, it’s often not perceived as “serious” engineering by developers.
+However, if you’re comfortable with Git, you’ll likely earn their respect.
+The ability to clone a project, navigate the repository, ask questions, and contribute is a huge career booster.

+**Q: Where do I go from here?**

+A: After completing this tutorial, start using these principles in your work.
+For example, if you have a Tableau project, migrate it into a GitHub or GitLab repository rather than letting it sit on your local machine.
+In your spare time, think about how to break down your work into small, committable changes.
+If you get stuck with Git, there’s probably a software engineer at your company who would be happy to help—nothing beats silo more than the ability to speak the same technical language.
+For example, in my own company, I brought up this idea to senior leads and received substantial help while navigating Git because they recognized its value.
+Prior to this, my work was fairly siloed—people knew who I was but didn’t really know what I did (which, I believe, is a scenario many analysts encounter).
+Learning Git will help break down those silos.

+If you find this approach valuable, consider extending *git_tab.sh* into a true Git extension, so it can run like an actual Git command (e.g., git add) rather than just a script.
+I’d love to learn how you do that!

+Last but not least, keep in mind that doing version control with Tableau workbooks is still relatively new.
+My team is experimenting with it, and I’m excited to share our implementation journey whenever I can.
+I also look forward to hearing about your own experiences as well.

+--Tutorial written by Huy Truong